seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 The generic tells TypeScript:

-> "When I open this box, what should I expect to find?"
+> “When I open this box (when the Promise resolves), what shape of data should I expect?”

 Without the generic: